embesozzi/opa-demoapi-spring/README.md

 # opa-demoapi-spring

-Spring API using OPA for authorization
+In this case the API implements AccessDecisionVoter for Spring Security that uses OPA for making authorization decisions.

+The OPA agent based on a rego policy will grant/deny access to the requested endpoint, given the HTTP method, requested path and JWT.

 ## Run the API